intel/IoTPortal/README.md

 `clearDb` | Clear the entire database.
 (Development use only) `help` | List all commands.

-*Use the commands cautiously.
-Some are intented for development purpose only.*
+*Use these commands cautiously.
+Some commands are intended for development purpose only.*

 ## Contributing